 Jason is confident such racist groups aren't simply “boneheads” spreading “ignorant ideas,” as some argue.
-They stockpile guns, knives and bombs, he says, and carry out vicious attacks.
+They stockpile guns, knives and bombs, he said, and carry out vicious attacks.

-“They actually worship and engage in violence,” he warns.
+“They actually worship and engage in violence,” he warned.
 “They're out to carry out their ideology of white supremacy.”

-One day, a police officer and child protection worker knocked: “We appreciate and understand what you're trying to do here,” Jason remembers them saying, “But essentially you're like drug dealers and gang members, and your activities are putting your kids in danger ...
+One day, a police officer and child protection worker knocked: “We appreciate and understand what you're trying to do here,” Jason remembered them saying, “But essentially you're like drug dealers and gang members, and your activities are putting your kids in danger...
 As of right now, your kids can't return home.”

-Amidst ongoing attacks on people of colour, queer people, Muslims and other minorities, all Jason and Bonnie have done is put up posters, distribute leaflets, and organize anti-racist protests.
+In the face of ongoing attacks on people of colour, queer people, Muslims and other minorities, all Jason and Bonnie have done is put up posters, distribute leaflets and organise anti-racist protests.

-“We haven't broken the law in anything, whatsoever,” Jason says.
+“We haven't broken the law in anything, whatsoever,” Jason said.

-“The violence that's in my community and inflicted upon my family is something that is the responsibility of everyone,” Bonnie adds.
+“The violence that's in my community and inflicted upon my family is something that is the responsibility of everyone,” Bonnie added.
 “It happens every day.